-The CMA director acts as the army Implementing Agent for executing the Chemical Weapons Convention (CWC) Treaty.
+The CMA director acts as the United States Army Implementing Agent for executing the Chemical Weapons Convention (CWC) Treaty.
 In accordance with the CWC, CMA carries out Army Regulation 525-92, which states that CMA’s Center for Treaty Implementation and Compliance (CTIC) manages implementation and compliance activities.

 Located at CMA Headquarters at Aberdeen Proving Ground, Maryland, CTIC is part of a U.S. host team for storage, Schedule 1 and destruction inspections that oversees CWC compliance.
 CTIC prepares initial visits and final engineering reviews by the Organisation for the Prohibition of Chemical Weapons (OPCW), the international organization headquartered in The Hague, Netherlands, that verifies CWC implementation.